konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 therefore there are no strict requirements for the VMs operating systems.
 However, we recommend a Linux VM with Debian, Ubuntu, CentOS,or Redhat Linux.

-### 1. Download Docker Image
+### Login to the Konfuzio Docker Image Registry

-The Konfuzio docker image can be downloaded via “docker pull”.
-We will provide you with the credentials.
+We will provide you with the credentials to login into our Docker Image Registry, which allows you to access and download our Docker Images.
 This action requires an internet connection.

 The internet connection can be turned off once the download is complete.
 In case there is no internet connection available during setup, the container must be transferred with an